Frequently Asked Questions

 What can I expect on my first visit?

 A typical initial examination will include a comprehensive eye exam to check the need for glasses and to screen for any diseases of the eye.
-The exam usually includes dilation of the eyes and any needed testing.
+The exam usually includes dilation of the eyes by one of our eye doctors and any needed testing.
 Expect the exam to last a little more than an hour.

 What insurance do you accept?